shreya-aiyer/PoPL_Project_G2/README.md

 An analysis of whether the functional or imperative programming approach to a CLI tool like grep would be an overall outcome of the project - this analysis would be on the basis of the theoretical and quantitative understanding of the two paradigms, and how they apply to grep’s use case.

+Though there are existing implementations of grep using Rust, this comparative study incorporating memory utilisation has not been done before.
+This distinction in method of analysis sets our project apart from what we have currently seen existing.

 Software Architecture
 ---------------------